nirgn975/angular-sanic-seed-project/README.md

 ## Rolling Updates

-To update the any of the containers that are in a service with a new image just create a new image, for example
+To update any of the containers that are in a service with a new image just create a new image, for example

 ```
 docker build -t server:v2 .